-Many people in the political world are pushing for something called tort reform—an effort to change the way our court systems consider and hear personal injury lawsuits.
-Their hope is to make it harder for individuals to bring lawsuits before a court and to place caps on the amount of money victims can receive for their injuries.
-Their main argument is that frivolous lawsuits have taken over our legal system, resulting in a gold rush of sorts for those seeking “jackpot justice.”
+Many people in the political world are pushing for tort reform—an effort to change how our court systems consider and hear personal injury lawsuits.
+They hope to make it harder for individuals to bring lawsuits before a court and to place caps on how much victims can receive for their injuries.
+Their main argument is that frivolous lawsuits have taken over our legal system, resulting in a gold rush for those seeking “jackpot justice.”

 Their argument is convincing a lot of people out there, and here’s why.
 The notion that people are getting wealthy by dishonest means touches a deep-rooted nerve in most Americans, and proponents for tort reform try their best to tap that nerve every chance they get.

 Here’s the problem with their argument.
-Our court system already has a number of checks and balances in place to keep baseless lawsuits out of the courtroom.
+Our court system already has checks and balances in place to keep baseless lawsuits out of the courtroom.
 But wait a minute.
-What about the woman who spilled coffee on her lap and sued McDonald’s for millions of dollars?
+What about the woman who spilled coffee on her lap and sued McDonald’s for millions?
 Wasn’t that a frivolous lawsuit?